What is group health insurance?

 Group plans have limited flexibility for employees.
 They have little choice over their plan, so it may not cover their preferred doctors and specialists.
 This can create additional out-of-pocket costs for them.

-Employers must carefully consider the costs associated with a group plan before making a decision.
+Employers must consider the costs associated with a group plan before making a decision.
 Thankfully, many alternatives to group health insurance are available for organizations of all sizes.

 Challenges of finding coverage for employees in different states